helmfile/helmfile/docs/index.md

 # Path to alternative helm binary (--helm-binary)
 helmBinary: path/to/helm3

+# Path to alternative kustomize binary (--kustomize-binary)
+kustomizeBinary: path/to/kustomize

 # Path to alternative lock file.
 The default is <state file name>.lock, i.e for helmfile.yaml it's helmfile.lock.
 lockFilePath: path/to/lock.file